sebastianchristopher/Java8OCANotes/README.md

 }
 ```
 * output is: Exception in thread "main" java.lang.Exception
-> because the finally lbock **always** has to run, the catch clause will execute up until the exception, then pass to finally - it can't throw two exceptions so has to go to finally
+> because the finally block **always** has to run, the catch clause will execute up until the exception, then pass to finally - it can't throw two exceptions so has to go to finally
 * another example:
 ```java
 public class ThrowingASecondException {